premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 Some reasons:

 - Since it discovers defects/bugs before the delivery to the client, which guarantees the high quality of the software.
-- It makes the software more reliable and easy to use.
+- It makes the software more reliable and easier to use.
 - Thoroughly tested software ensures reliable and high-performance software operation.

 </blockquote>